Transnationalism: Causes

 Different approaches have attempted to explain transnationalism.
-Some argue that it is driven mainly by the development of technologies that have made transportation and communication more accessible and affordable, which thus dramatically change the relationship between people and places.
-It is now possible for immigrants to maintain closer and more frequent contact with their home societies than ever before.
+Some argue that it is driven mainly by the development of technologies that have made transportation and communication more accessible and affordable, changing the way in which people relate to places and maintain connections across borders.
+Immigrants and diasporic communities can now sustain closer and more frequent contact with their home societies than ever before, increasing the exchange of resources, ideas, and cultures globally.